Clemapfel/jluna/docs/manual.md

 #### Accessing Julia Values

 To access the value of something Julias-side, be it a function or the value of a variable, it is best to use `Module::get<T>` wherever possible.
-Because the function knows what type the return value will be at compile time, it can simply directly but safely access the Julia-state through C, unboxing the value for us without ever going through the `jluna::Proxy` infrastructure.
+Because the function knows what type the return value will be at compile time, it can directly (but safely) access the Julia-state through C, unboxing the value for us without ever going through the `jluna::Proxy` infrastructure.

 #### Changing a Julia Value